varigence/docs/bimlflex/user-guide/linked-service-adf-azure-mysql.md

 Password is will be used by the Linked Service form for authentication with the Azure MySQL Linked Service.
 Password is required - except when using Azure Key Vault in place of a manually entering a Connection String.

+> [!TIP]
-Azure Key Vault can be used in place of manually entering the Password.
+> It is suggested that Azure Key Vault be used in place of manually entering the Password.

 #### SSL Mode